raaone7/weather-service/infrastructure/README.md

     sh deploy.sh
     ```
 7. OAS file for enpoint could be found under API Gateway> APIs > api_id > Export, and export latest configuration as JSON, sample OAS30_latest.json is saved in scripts folder

+## Architecture Components
+- API Gateway to handle REST API requests
+- Lambda has been hooked up on API gateway
+- Lambda could be run standalone as well (event driven)
+- DynamoDB has been used for persisting the data
+- Whole solution is IaC and serverless
+- Sample UI has been built on NextJS / ReactJS